-The Classroom Environment Unsatisfactory Basic Proficient Distinguished Creating an Environment of Respect and Rapport Classroom interactions, both between the teacher and students and among students, are negative or inappropriate and characterized by sarcasm, putdowns, or conflict.
+The Classroom Environment Proficient Distinguished Creating an Environment of Respect and Rapport Classroom interactions, both between the teacher and students and among students, are negative or inappropriate and characterized by sarcasm, putdowns, or conflict.
 Classroom interactions are generally appropriate and free from conflict but may be characterized by occasional displays of insensitivity.
 Classroom interactions reflect general warmth and caring, and are respectful of the cultural and developmental differences among groups of students.
 Classroom interactions are highly respectful, reflecting genuine warmth and caring toward individuals.
 Students themselves ensure maintenance of high levels of civility among member of the class.
-Establishing a Culture for Learning The classroom does not represent a culture for learning and is characterized by low teacher commitment to the subject, low expectations for student achievement, and little student pride in work.
-The classroom environment reflects only a minimal culture for learning, with only modest or inconsistent expectations for student achievement, little teacher commitment to the subject, and little student pride in work.
-Both teacher and students are performing at the minimal level to "get by."
-The classroom environment represents a genuine culture for learning, with commitment to the subject on the part of both teacher and students, high expectations for student achievement, and student pride in work.
-Students assumes much of the responsibility for establishing a culture for learning in the classroom by taking pride in their work, initiating improvements to their products, and holding the work to the highest standard.
+Establishing a Culture for Learning The classroom does not represent a culture for learning and is characterized by low teacher commitment to the subject, low expectations for student achievement, and little student pride in work. e forenvironment reflectsenvironment representsonly a minimal culturea genuine culture forowfor learning, with onlylearning, withent to themodest or inconsistentcommitment to thestationsexpectations for studentsubject on the part ofbement,achievement, littleboth teacher and Students assumes much of the responsibility for establishing a culture for learning in the classroom by taking pride in their work, initiating improvements to their products, and holding the work to the highest standard.
 Teacher demonstrates as passionate commitment to the subject.
-Managing Classroom Procedures Classroom routines and procedures are either nonexistent or inefficient, resulting in the loss of much instruction time.
-Classroom routines and procedures have been established but function unevenly or inconsistently, with some loss of instruction time.
-Classroom routines and procedures have been established and function smoothly for the most part, with little loss of instruction time.
-Classroom routines and procedures are seamless in their operation, and students assume considerable responsibility for their smooth functioning.
-Managing Student Behavior Student behavior is poor, with no clear expectations, no monitoring of student behavior, and inappropriate response to student misbehavior.
-Teacher makes an effort to establish standards of conduct for students, monitor student behavior, and respond to student misbehavior, but these efforts are not always successful.
-Teacher is aware of student behavior, has established clear standards of conduct, and responds to student misbehavior in ways that are appropriate and respectful of the students.
-Student behavior is entirely appropriate, with evidence of student participation in setting expectations and monitoring behavior.
+Managing Classroom Procedures Classroom routines and procedures are either nonexistent or inefficient, resulting in the loss of much instruction time. ures are either procedures have been established but function g in the loss of unevenly or smoothly for the most Classroom routines and procedures are seamless in their operation, and students assume considerable responsibility for their smooth functioning.
+Managing Student Behavior with no clear expectations, no monitoring of student behavior, and inappropriate response toto establish standards of conduct for students, monitor studentstudent behavior, has established clear standards of conduct, and responds to student student behavior, has established clear standards of conduct, and responds to student misbehavior in ways that are appropriate and respectful of the Student behavior is entirely appropriate, with evidence of student participation in setting expectations and monitoring behavior.
 Teacher's monitoring of student behavior is subtle and preventive, and teachers' response to student misbehavior is sensitive to individual student needs.